Salamatu Fada

-Salamatu Fada is a Nigerian-British conservation scientist and educator.
-Her work examines vegetation change and climate impacts in West and East Africa.
-She has also collaborated with conservation organizations in Nigeria on biodiversity and community-based environmental projects.
+Salamatu Jidda Fada (born November 1, 1974) is a Nigerian-British conservation scientist, international development specialist, and educator.
+Her research focuses on the effects of climate change and vegetation change in West and East Africa.
+She has worked with several conservation organisations in Nigeria on biodiversity and community-based environmental initiatives.

 Early life and education

-Fada was born in the Balanga Local Government Area, Gombe State, Nigeria, and later moved to Bangor, Gwynedd, in North Wales.
-She studied at the University of Jos, where she completed undergraduate and postgraduate degrees before earning a PhD in Conservation Biology from Bangor University.
-She later became a Research Fellow at the Centre for Evidence-Based Conservation at Bangor University.
+Fada was born in the Balanga Local Government Area of Gombe State, Nigeria, and later moved to Bangor, Wales.
+She obtained a Bachelor of Science in Geography (1997) and a Master of Science in Environmental and Resources Planning (2005) from the University of Jos.
+Following her master's degree, she was appointed as senior lecturer at the same institution.

+In 2011, Fada received a PhD in Conservation Biology from Bangor University.
+For the next two years, she worked there as a research fellow at the Centre for Evidence-Based Conservation.

+In 2016, Fada completed her postdoctoral research project titled "GyaraYankari."

 Career

+United Kingdom

-Fada has held academic and advisory positions in the United Kingdom and Nigeria.
-She has served as a member of Bangor City Council in Wales and as Vice Chair of Adult Learning Wales, where she also leads the Learner Experience Committee.
-She is a member of the Advisory Committee for Wales at the Royal Society for the Protection of Birds (RSPB) and acts as an ambassador for Climate Cymru, a Welsh environmental coalition.
+Fada has held several academic and advisory positions in both the United Kingdom and Nigeria.
+She served as a member of Bangor City Council in Wales and as Vice Chair of Adult Learning Wales, where she leads the Learner Experience Committee.
+She is a member of the Advisory Committee for Wales at the Royal Society for the Protection of Birds and an ambassador for Climate Cymru, a Welsh environmental coalition.

+Nigeria

-In Nigeria, Fada is part of the Expert Assessment Group for the International Union for Conservation of Nature (IUCN) Green List, contributing to conservation project evaluations.
-She convened the Coalition of Biodiversity Conservationists in Nigeria, which promotes collaboration among conservation professionals and institutions.
+In Nigeria, Fada is part of the Expert Assessment Group for the International Union for Conservation of Nature Green List of Protected and Conserved Areas.
+She convened the Coalition of Biodiversity Conservationists in Nigeria.

+Organisations and Initiatives

-Fada is the chief executive officer and founder of Tallafi UK, an organisation that supports and promotes educational and sustainable development initiatives between the United Kingdom and Africa Fada convened the Coalition of Biodiversity Conservationists in Nigeria.
-She also established the North Wales Africa Society, which promotes cultural exchange and cooperation between communities in North Wales and African countries.
+Fada founded Tallafi UK, an organisation focused on educational and sustainable development initiatives between the United Kingdom and Africa.
+She also co-founded the North Wales Africa Society, which facilitates cultural exchange between communities in North Wales and African countries.

 She is a member of the CEEDER Review College within the Collaboration for Environmental Evidence.